About me

 Cordelia Stevenson (she/her) is a neurodivergent theatre-maker, facilitator, producer, director, actor and clown based on the Wirral, Merseyside.

-After training at Goldsmiths College, University of London, Cordelia formed critically acclaimed devising company Silent Faces, alongside long-time collaborators Josie Underwood and Jack Wakely.
-Silent Faces make physical, political, fool-ish theatre; from their first show Follow Suit - a clown show about corporate responsibility - to their most recent, Godot is a Woman - a gender-equality-fueled take-down of authorial copyright - Silent Faces use their unique combination of physical theatre, clowning, and new writing, to create high-concept, seriously silly devised theatre that tackles big issues.
+After training at Goldsmiths College, University of London, I formed critically acclaimed devising company Silent Faces, alongside long-time collaborators Josie Underwood and Jack Wakely.
+Silent Faces make physical, political, fool-ish theatre; from our first show Follow Suit - a clown show about corporate responsibility - to our most recent, Godot is a Woman - a gender-equality-fueled take-down of authorial copyright - Silent Faces use a unique combination of physical theatre, clowning, and new writing, to create high-concept, seriously silly devised theatre that tackles big issues.

-In her work both inside and outside of Silent Faces, Cordelia is passionate about clowning and play-based pedagogies as a radical and empowering form for those who have historically been excluded from actor training.
-She has herself trained with a number of renowned clown teachers including John Wright, Nola Rae, Deanna Fleysher (Butt Kapinski) & Phil Burgers (Dr Brown).
+In my work both inside and outside of Silent Faces, I am passionate about clowning and play-based pedagogies as a radical and empowering form for those who have historically been excluded from actor training.
+I teach clowning and play, inspired by my own training with a number of renowned clown teachers including John Wright, Nola Rae, Deanna Fleysher (Butt Kapinski) & Phil Burgers (Dr Brown).

 National Theatre, Splendid Productions, Sheffield Theatres, Cambridge Junction, Jacksons Lane, 20 Stories High, Goldsmiths University of London, University of York and for secondary schools nationwide.
-Cordelia is also the current Merseyside mentoring officer at social justice charity Arts Emergency.
+I am also the current Merseyside mentoring officer at social justice charity Arts Emergency.

 Get in touch about workshops exploring…